SDFIdk/NTRIPmonitor/README.md

 Checklist for launching the monitor solution.
 - Download the source code for the application from GitHub.
 - Extract source code to a directory of your choosing.
-- Create a new folder in the same directory and call it "NtripMonitorData".
-This will be used for data persistence across deployments.
 - Copy the .env.example, and rename the copy ".env".
-- Configure the .env file to your liking.
+- Configure the .env file to fit your setup.
 - Build the ingestion image using the Dockerfile.
-- Deploy the NTRIPmonitor network.
+- Deploy the NTRIPmonitor network with docker-compose.

 # Ingestion
 The Ingestion of the monitor solution is responsible for all functionality regarding reading, decoding and general handling of the datastreams.
 ## Multi processing
-To enable the multiprocessing version of the monitor solution, set the variable MULTIPROCESSING_ACTIVE to True in the environment file.
+To enable the multiprocessing version of the monitor solution, set the variable `MULTIPROCESSING_ACTIVE` to True in the environment file.
 This enables the use of multiple cores.
 The number of cores the system will use is set in the environment file.
 ### Overview of multiprocessing variables
 - **MULTIPROCESSEING_ACTIVE**: BOOL: Whether to use multiprocessing or not.